patricoferris/patricoferris-www/data/posts/site/index.md

 ## Unikernels

 This isn't the post for explaining the wonderful world of [MirageOS unikernels](https://mirage.io).
 Instead just think of them as tiny executables with a small footprint.
-The pipeline for this website uses a modified version of the [unipi unikernel](https://github.com/roburio/unipi) from the good folk at [robur](https://robur.io/).
-The major benefit of reusing this unikernel is (1) it was built by more talented people than myself and (2) it does lets-encrypt certificate provisioning all by itself!
+The pipeline for this website uses the [unipi unikernel](https://github.com/roburio/unipi) from the good folk at [robur](https://robur.io/).
+The unikernel serves a git repository using [irmin](https://irmin.io) and performs the lets-encrypt provisioning all by itself!

-It's modified in a way that makes it substantially "less cool".
-Unipi uses [irmin](https://irmin.org) to pull a git repository and serve it over HTTP/HTTPS.
-For example, you could take your Gatsby/Nextjs site, build it and push it to a branch and have unipi serve it.
-The modification I made was to remove all of irmin from the unikernel and convert it to using a plain old, [read-only mirage key-value store](https://github.com/patricoferris/unipi/tree/simple-kv).

 ### Unikernel in development

 For testing it's useful to not only use current-sesame's development server but also go through the motions of building the unikernel.
 So between the pipeline's development mode and production mode, there's a unikernel development mode.
 This builds the site as before, it also builds the git-submoduled, modified unipi unikernel inside a docker image thanks to [OCurrent's Docker plugin](https://v3.ocaml.org/p/current_docker/0.5).
 It builds the unikernel using the `unix` backend and then runs it without TLS.

 ### Unikernel in deployment